top of page

 I am a woman.
 I am a mother.
 I am a wife.
 I am a daughter.
 I am a friend.

-I am a mentor.
-I am a leader.
+I am a traveller, a writer, and a leader.

-I love sharing and being a part of the community of independent travellers, amazing women, inspiring teachers and people with a passion.
+I love sharing what I’ve learned and being part of communities filled with independent travellers, remarkable women, inspiring teachers, and people who live with passion and purpose.

 bottom of page